 How It Works

-The platform supports both native tokens (ETH/ARB) and ERC20 tokens, with built-in dispute resolution through arbitrators and a self-settlement mechanism through proposals.
+The platform supports both native tokens (POL) and ERC20 tokens, with built-in dispute resolution through arbitrators and a self-settlement mechanism through proposals.

 Step 1: Set Up Your Bet